 - Massugu ni Ikou: In episode 4, Mametarou and Hanako come across a puppy in a box.
 They end up acting as Parental Substitutes until it is taken home by a girl.

 - Sakamoto from Nichijou.
-Nano has no choice but to leave him behind when he first finds the cat in a box, only to find him again at home courtesy of the professor.
+Nano has no choice but to leave him behind when she first finds the cat in a box, only to find him again at home courtesy of the professor.

 - Kicks off the plot of Nukoduke.
 In the first chapter, Yuuya found Kei and Sasame abandoned in a box on the street, and decided to adopt them.

-- In the "Go West Young Meowth" episode of Pokémon, it's shown that Meowth was abandoned as a kitten in a nest.
+- In the "Go West Young Meowth" episode, it's shown that Meowth was abandoned as a kitten in a nest.
 He grew up on the streets with no parents, gang, or trainer.

 - This is the backstory for a Dex-Starr/Dexter, a cat that joins the Red Lanterns in Green Lantern.
 Dexter & his siblings are shown in a box labelled "FREE" on the day of Dexter's adoption.
 When his adopted owner is killed in a home invasion, Dexter is thrown into the street and nearly drowned by two thugs who throw him into the river - at which point he is recruited into the Red Lanterns and becomes Dex-Starr.

-- In the sequel to Balto, Balto and Jenna's puppies are given away in a box.
-One of them however doesn't get adopted because her looks betray her wolf-dog heritage.
+- In Balto II: Wolf Quest, Balto and Jenna's puppies are given away in a box.
+One of them (Aleu) however doesn't get adopted because her looks betray her wolf-dog heritage.

 - Inverted in Mr. Peabody & Sherman; the canine Peabody found the human Sherman as a baby inside a cardboard box in an alley.